cdc00015/353HW1Carr/NFLWeatherAppAPI/README.md

 Gave ChatGPT my code in my AdvanceStats class and told it I had a CS1519 error and asked what was wrong.
 It told me I had an extra '[Required]' at the end of my code.

 Gave ChatGPT my code for the PlayerService Repo and told it I had a CS0029 error and asked what was wrong.
 It told me I connected the Player class instead of AdvanceStats for my PlayerGetAdvanceStats API.

+Gave ChatGPT my code for the TeamsController and told it I was getting a fetch error response 500 and it told me to alter my "HTTP Get" code and that helped fix the issue.